Zheng-Bote/header_docu_cpp/README.md

 -   [ ] build Windows desktop app with C#

--   [x] make support for compilation and installation
+-   [x] make support for installation

 -   [ ] CMake support for compilation and installation